 The dryer of washing machine is basket spinner.It has a perforated wall having large number of fine holes in the cylindrical rotor.The lid of the container is closed after putting wet clothes in it.
 When it spins at high speed, the water from wet clothes is forced out through these holes due to lack of centripetal force.

 Most modern plants use separators control the fact of various products.

 How do we separate cream from milk?

 A separator is a high-speed spinner.
 It acts on the same principle of centrifuge machines.
 The bowl spins at very high speed causing the heavier contents of milk to move outward in the bowl pushing the lighter contents inward towards the spinning axis.
 The cream is lighter than other components in milk.
 Therefore, skim milk which is denser than cream is collected at the outer wall of the bowl.
 The lighter part of the cream is pushed towards the center from where it is collected through the pipe.

 What is centrifugal force?

-“The force which is directed away from the centre of the circle is called centrifugal force.” or
+“The force which is directed away from the center of the circle is called centrifugal force.” or

-The reaction of centripetal force is called centrifugal force.
+The reaction of the centripetal force is called the centrifugal force.